DonHulieo/server_scenarios/README.md

   </Item>
 ```

-- Drag and drop `sp_manifest.ymt` back into Codewalker RPF Explorer, now drag it back out
+- In codewalker, delete sp_manifest and right click, import xml, and select your newly modified `sp_manifest.ymt.pso` file.

 - Congratulations!
 It is now a ymt file

+- Drag `sp_manifest.ymt` into your server's `server_scenario` folder

-- Override the current `sp_manifest.ymt` that is in your server's server_scenarios resource
+- Override the current `sp_manifest.ymt` that is in your server's `server_scenarios` resource

-- Enjoy your new / customised scenarios streaming to your server
+- Enjoy your new / customised scenarios streaming to your server.

 ------------------